On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Conclusions

 \section{Conclusions}

 This study evaluated how deterministic AIWP models respond to input perturbations and how their resulting ensembles represent uncertainty during extreme events.
-Using FuXi, GraphCast, and SFNO, we generated 50-member ensembles with Gaussian, HCBV, and HENS perturbations, applied to the 2022 Pakistan floods and China heatwave.
-This constitutes the first systematic comparison of ensemble generation techniques for deterministic AI weather models.
-Our findings show that flow-dependent perturbations, particularly HENS, produce the most skillful and realistic ensembles, outperforming Gaussian noise and narrowing the performance gap with NWP (ENS) and native probabilistic AIWP models such as AIFSENS.
-While all AIWP models captured temperature extremes more reliably than precipitation, their probabilistic skill declined with lead time, indicating a transition from initial-condition (aleatoric) to model-driven (epistemic) uncertainty.
+Using FuXi, GraphCast, and SFNO, we generated 50-member ensembles with Gaussian, Perlin, HCBV, and HENS perturbations, evaluated globally over August 2022 and on the 2022 Pakistan floods and China heatwave case studies.
+To our knowledge, this is the first multi-model, multi-perturbation comparison of ensemble generation strategies for deterministic AIWP models that combines case-study and global threshold analyses.

+Our central finding is that the dominant factor governing ensemble skill is the underlying model architecture, while the choice of perturbation method plays a secondary role: simpler methods produce similarly skillful ensembles to flow-dependent ones when appropriately scaled.
+Perturbation-based ensembles narrow but do not close the gap to NWP (ENS) or to native probabilistic AIWP models such as AIFS ENS, which remains the recommended choice where hardware permits.
+Deterministic AIWP models with simple perturbations are most attractive when memory or latency is a constraint.
+Across variables, all AIWP models captured temperature extremes more reliably than precipitation, and probabilistic skill declined with lead time.

 Overall, perturbation-based ensembles extend deterministic AI models toward operational probabilistic forecasting.
-However, fully capturing the uncertainty and multiscale dynamics of extreme events could require hybrid strategies that integrate flow dependent perturbations with noise added to the latent-space or generative approaches, improved training on rare extremes, or multi-model ensemble frameworks.
+However, fully capturing the uncertainty and multiscale dynamics of extreme events could require hybrid strategies that integrate input perturbations with latent-space perturbations and generative approaches, improved training on rare extremes, or multi-model ensemble frameworks.
 Advancing along these directions will be key for building trustworthy, AI-driven early warning systems for high-impact weather events.